mcclaskey/batch_fslstats/README.md

 - If you are working on a WSL but the .nii files to process are on your Windows machine, ensure that you mount the correct drives to the WSL so that you can access your files.
 A good check for this is to use the `ls` command to print contents of directories

 # Setup (Advanced Users)
-If you are an advanced user with git, python and FSL on your path and an established system for managing environments, setup is very standard:
+If you are an advanced user with git, python and FSL on your path and an established system for managing environments (such as conda), setup is very standard:
 1. activate an environment that has access to FSL and pandas or create a new one
 2. clone this repo with `git clone git@github.com:mcclaskey/batch_fslstats.git`
 3. cd to repo directory
 4. run `pip install -r requirements.txt` if you don't have pandas in your env

-Alternately, if you are an advanced user working on a machine that has FSL installed, you can start at setup step 4.
+Alternately, if you are working on a machine that has FSL, python, and git installed but you're not sure about environment, you can start at [setup step 5](https://github.com/mcclaskey/batch_fslstats/tree/iss3-add-to-readme?tab=readme-ov-file#5-install-the-virtualenvwrapper-python-package-for-path-management).

 # Setup (Full Instructions)